Actuarial Management

 Course content

-The MSc in Actuarial Management is fully accredited with the Institute and Faculty of Actuaries in the UK for subjects: CP1, CP2, CP3, SP2, SP4, SP5, SP6 and SP9.
+The MSc in Actuarial Management is fully accredited with the Institute and Faculty of Actuaries in the UK for subjects: CP1, CP2, CP3, SP2, SP4, SP5, SP6, SP7, SP8 and SP9.
 In addition, studying subject SP9 leads to the internationally recognised Certified Enterprise Risk Actuary (CERA) qualification.
-It is also possible to "catch up" with some of the earlier subjects that you may have missed – such as CB1, CB2 or CM2.
+Students also have the opportunity to take courses that provide exemption from earlier subjects, such as CB1, CB2, CM2 or CS2.

 These subjects cover a variety of areas including life insurance, risk management, investment, derivatives, pensions, communication and modelling.
 You choose the best combination for you.